Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Results

-In the $\text{CH}_4$ molecule, atomic vibrations are confined near the equilibrium configuration.
-This gives rise to sharp and isolated spectral peaks for each normal mode.
-The NCT results primarily manifest as red shifts of the harmonic energy levels, in agreement with the findings of Ref.~\cite{lee_accurate_1995}.
-In contrast, due to the large anharmonicity, the spectrum of $\text{CH}_5^+$ differs markedly from its harmonic approximation and is broadened across the spectrum, revealed by the NCT method.
-We will illustrate later that for both the low-energy and high-energy excited states, the molecule is experiencing large-amplitude spatial motion as well as hydrogen atom scrambling.
+The CH$_4$ panel of Fig.~\ref{fig:lorentz_spectra}(b) serves as a sanity check.
+In CH$_4$, atomic vibrations are confined near a single rigid equilibrium configuration protected by high barriers, giving sharp and isolated normal-mode peaks.
+The NCT result for CH$_4$ manifests primarily as small red shifts of the harmonic energy levels, in agreement with the findings of Ref.~\cite{lee_accurate_1995} --- i.e., when the harmonic approximation is nearly correct, NCT reproduces it up to residual anharmonicity.
+The contrast between this near-agreement for CH$_4$ and the dramatic NCT$\leftrightarrow$harmonic discrepancy for CH$_5^+$ is a direct visual signature of the unique complexity and fluxionality of CH$_5^+$: the same method gives small corrections for a rigid molecule and large corrections for a fluxional one, exactly as one would expect.
+We will illustrate later that the wavefunctions of both the low-energy and high-energy excited states exhibit significant delocalization over the equivalent minima on the PES.